rrgeorge/OGL-SRD5/README.md

 # OGL-SRD5
-Official website for the REmastered edition of the Dungeons &amp; Dragons 5th Edition System Reference Document (SRD).
+Official website for the REmastered edition of the D&D 5E SRD.